 Gigawatts are often used to measure the electricity produced in an entire state or in the United States.
-One gigawatt is equal to one billion watts, one million kilowatts, or one thousand megawatts. environmental regulations were some of the factors contributing to the price variations.
+One gigawatt is equal to one billion watts, one million kilowatts, or one thousand megawatts.
 In the 1970s, the energy business changed dramatically in the aftermath of the Arab oil embargos, the advent of nuclear power, and stricter environmental regulations.
 Independent power producers and cogenerators began making a major impact on the industry.
 Large consumers began demanding more choice in providers.